 In most construction disputes there is a familiar proposition that when seeking to settle a dispute, adjudication tends to be a preferred route to dispute resolution as it is quicker and cheaper than court proceedings.

 However, in a recent case of Toppan Holdings Ltd and Abbey Healthcare (Mill Hill) Ltd v Simply Construct (UK) LLP EWHC 2110 (TCC) the Technology and Construction Court (TCC) has clarified the entitlement to adjudicate according to a collateral warranty.

 Adjudication in construction is a faster and less formal route of dispute resolution than resorting to relatively slow and expensive court proceedings.

-The case - Toppan Holdings Ltd and Abbey Healthcare (Mill Hill) Ltd v Simply Construct (UK) LLP
+The case and parties involved were Toppan Holdings Ltd and Abbey Healthcare (Mill Hill) Ltd v Simply Construct (UK) LLP

 The collateral warranty in question was to Abbey Healthcare, a tenant who had taken a long lease on a property built by Simply Construct.

 It was executed four years after practical completion and eight months after remedial works had been carried out by another contractor.

 Following an adjudication, Simply Construct resisted enforcement on the grounds that Abbey’s warranty was not a “construction contract” and therefore the adjudicator had no jurisdiction.
 The TCC agreed, although this is the first instance and may be subject to appeal and change.